hidro-iri/Borinot/hardware/2_airframe_assembly.md

 1. **Install ESCs:** Position the ESC within the bottom section of each Motor Case and connect it to its corresponding motor.
 2. **Mount Covers:** Attach the cover onto each Motor Case using 2 M3x5mm screws.
 3. **Route Cables:** Route the ESC cables through the designated heat shrink tubing on the Carbon Fiber Tubes.
-   > :warning: Ensure cables are routed according to the assembly guidelines.
+   > ⚠️  Ensure cables are routed according to the assembly guidelines.
 4. **Repeat:** Complete these steps for all 6 Motor Cases.

 ---